growthbook/growthbook-flutter/README.md

 2. Initialize the SDK at the start of your app using the API key, as below.

 Now you can start/stop tests, adjust coverage and variation weights, and apply a winning variation to 100% of traffic, all within the Growth Book App without deploying code changes to your site.
+You can differentiate streaming host URL from API host by setting different URLs

 ```dart
 final GrowthBookSDK sdkInstance = await GBSDKBuilderApp(